Floricienta: Plot

-After the death of Federico (Juan Gil Navarro), Florencia (Florencia Bertotti) meets the Count in foam that turns out to be the reason why Federico had died since he saved his life so that he would not be hit by a car.
-There is a video in which Federico had recorded the death of the Count on the ground saying that Federico "was" in Máximo (Fabio Di Tomaso) and had to wake up his sleeping heart.
+After the death of Federico (Juan Gil Navarro), Florencia (Florencia Bertotti) meets the Count in the foam, who is to blame for Federico's death since the latter saved his life so that he would not be hit by a car.
+There is a video that Federico had recorded deceased inside the Count's body, saying that he was in Máximo (Fabio Di Tomaso) and that Flor had to wake up her sleeping heart.
 Máximo feels that something strange is happening to him because of the irremediable love he has for Flor as if he knew her from another life.
-Added to this is new ability to handle airplanes, use of foil and love for the Fritzenwalden family.
+Added to this are the ability to handle helicopters, good handling of the foil and love for the Fritzenwalden family.

-Florencia and Máximo face a series of funny situations which they will have to fight to defend their love since Delfina (Isabel Macedo) wants to conquer Máximo to keep his fortune and have any cravings he wants to be the Countess of Krikoragán, situations such as blackmail for alleged donation of marrow carried out by Delfina to Ana [Máximo's mother (Claudia Lapacó)] supposed disease with which she remains after this donation will be situations that must be overcome.
+Florencia and Máximo will have to overcome obstacles to live their love story; starting with her refusal to accept a new man in her heart after having lost Federico, the love of her life.
+On the other hand, Delfina (Isabel Macedo) wants to win over Máximo to keep his fortune and be Countess of Krikoragán, so Flor and Max will have to face situations such as the supposed bone marrow donation made by Delfina to Ana (Claudia Lapacó), Máximo's mother and the supposed illness she is left with after this donation, among other things.

-But Máximo falls in love with Florencia and Delfina will put a series of obstacles to prevent their happiness and that Florencia receives an inheritance from Santillán but she will not succeed.
+But Máximo falls in love with Florencia and Delfina will put a series of obstacles in place to prevent her happiness and Florencia from collecting Santillán's inheritance.
 She will also confuse Florencia with these obstacles, making her feel guilty about her relationship with Máximo.
-But force of destiny, fairies and magic of Florence with them.
-In the end, he claims an inheritance and Malala (Graciela Stéfani), Delfina and Malala's husband, that is, Bonilla (Gerardo Chendo) end up in jail for hiding the truth and for the near-murder of Flor when they went on a camping day.
-Florencia becomes pregnant with the Count and triplets named Federico are born, (who is probably the reincarnation of Fede) Andrés and Margarita.
-Delfina kidnaps Margarita and realizes that that special being could have been hers if she had not been so bad and she did not hate her husband.
-She returns Margarita by ending great evil and turning good.
-In baby baptism she asks forgiveness for her wrongdoing.
-Franco (Benjamín Rojas) upon discovering that he is adopted, returns with Olivia (Brenda Gandini) and they go to a tennis tournament abroad.
-But after a fight, Olivia returns home.
-At the end when Franco returns home days later they reconcile.
-Finally Floricienta and Count Máximo get married in a beautiful wedding.
+But the force of destiny, fairies and the magic of Florence will be with them.
+In the end, Flor collects the inheritance and Malala (Graciela Stéfani), Delfina and Bonilla (Gerardo Chendo), end up in jail for hiding the truth, for falsifying a DNA test and for the attempted murder of Flor when they went to a day camping.
+Florencia becomes pregnant by the Count and triplets named Federico, Andrés and Margarita are born.
+Delfina kidnaps Margarita and realizes that that baby could have been hers if she hadn't been so bad and she didn't hate her husband.
+She returns Margarita by ending her great evil and becoming good.
+At the babies' baptism she asks for forgiveness for her wrongdoing.
+Franco (Benjamín Rojas), upon discovering that he is adopted, returns to Olivia (Brenda Gandini) and they go on a tennis tournament tour abroad.
+But after fighting with Olivia he returns home.
+Finally they reconcile.
+Finally, Florencia and Máximo (who renounces his title of Count in order to marry Flor) marry in a beautiful and luxurious wedding, filmed live at the San Isidro Racecourse.